Mental capacity & safeguarding

 There is also a Competency Framework also from Bournemouth University:

-As part of the Mental Health & Justice project, a new website has been launched with guidelines for clinicians and social workers in England & Wales (Gareth Owen / Alex Ruck Keene / Scott Kim / Kevin Ariyo).
+As part of the Mental Health & Justice project, a website has been launched with guidelines for clinicians and social workers in England & Wales (Gareth Owen / Alex Ruck Keene / Scott Kim / Kevin Ariyo).
 It includes things like:

 - Capacity guide | Guidance for clinicians & social workers on the assessment of capacity